Symbolic partition in chaotic maps: Folding points and symbolic partition

+Hence, precisely determining the location of foldings is essential to the symbolic partition since in the process of stretching and folding, two areas $B_{01}$ and $B_{02}$ will be mapped to the same area $B_1$ after one iteration as shown in FIG.~\ref{fig1}, so that the symbolic sequences after one shift would be the same for the corresponding points in $B_{01}$ and $B_{02}$.
+Therefore, these pairs of points have to lie in different symbol regions before the mapping.
+Thus the folding point should play the role of the partition point since any neighborhood of it contains points approaching each other after one or several iterations, which belongs to the set of HTs mentioned before in two or higher dimensions.
+As displayed in FIG.~\ref{fig1}, $A_1$ is the ``folding point" and the partition should be made at its preimage --- the ``critical point'' $A_0$, which is also called ``primary turning point'' in the literature\cite{1993Hansen}.
+Thus, we have\\

+{\bfseries Remark \uppercase\expandafter{\romannumeral1:}} folding points emerge from multiple iterations of the baseline and a segment is part of the manifold between two consecutive folding points which is maximally stretched locally.
+Images of folding points are still folding points and for each genealogy group there is a starting one whose preimage is called a critical point where the radius of curvature is about the size of the attractor.\\

 To locate a folding point precisely, therefore, we may do a few more iterations in the relevant small neighborhood to get a fully folded structure and unambiguously pick up the unique point with the maximum curvature and then make a few inverse iterations of this point to get it.
-The key of our method is to define a proper baseline and to locate proper folding points to separate these segments, which is similar to the search for PHTs in other algorithms \cite{Ref3, Ref4, Ref5}.
-In the current scheme, only a well-selected segment on the unstable manifold of a chosen fixed point is employed as the baseline, which will be iterated a few times to get layers of unstable manifold segments that are separated by the folding points.
+The key of our method is to define a proper baseline and to locate proper folding points to separate these segments, which is similar to the search for PHTs in other algorithms \cite{giovannini1992generating, 1985Generating, 1993Hansen}. \\ {\bfseries Remark \uppercase\expandafter{\romannumeral2}:} The baseline satisfy the following three conditions: \begin{itemize} \item The chosen fixed point lies on the baseline. \item The baseline is part of the unstable manifold of the saddle point. \item It stretches continuously in both directions until touching the folding points. \end{itemize} In the current scheme, only a well-selected segment on the unstable manifold of a chosen fixed point is employed as the baseline, which will be iterated a few times to get layers of unstable manifold segments that are separated by the folding points.
 Each folding point defines a family of points and we need to pick up one as the first folding point and the preimages of these folding points can be chosen as the critical points for partition.
-In the following, if not stated otherwise, the term ``folding point'' is usually referring to the first folding point in its family. \\
+In the following, if not stated otherwise, the term ``folding point'' is usually referring to the first folding point in its family.\\